-Courses are scheduled for delivery in 2013 for most state/territory capital cities.
-For more details about the training course, or to register interest in attending, please refer to the ABS Training page or contact Pourus Bharucha on (02) 6252 6218 or email <email@example.com>
+Courses are scheduled for delivery in 2014 for most state/territory capital cities.
+For more details about the training course, or to register attendance, please refer to the ABS Training page or contact Rajni Madan on (02) 6252 7457 or email <email@example.com>.

-The survey results show there were 27,300 employees involved in industrial disputes and 25,700 working days lost due to industrial disputation in the December 2012 quarter.
-The coal mining industry had the highest number of working days lost per thousand employees (56.8) in the the December 2012 quarter.
+The survey results show there were 57,300 employees involved in industrial disputes and 36,100 working days lost due to industrial disputation in the December 2013 quarter.
+The combined Education and training and Health care and social assistance industries (17,800) accounted for 49% of the total number of working days lost in the December quarter 2013.
 More details are available from the publication.

-In February 2013, the ABS released Underemployed Workers, Australia, Sep 2012 (cat no. 6265.0), which presents information about underemployed workers aged 15 years and over in Septermber 2012.
+In February 2014, the ABS released Underemployed Workers, Australia, Sep 2013 (cat. no. 6265.0), which presents information about underemployed workers aged 15 years and over in Septembers 2013.
 The survey included information on the number of hours they usually worked, number of preferred hours, steps taken to find work with more hours and difficulties finding work with more hours.

 Average Weekly Earnings

-In February 2013, the ABS released Average Weekly Earnings, Australia, Nov 2012 (cat. no. 6302.0), which contains estimates of average weekly ordinary time earnings and average weekly total earnings for full-time adult employees, and average weekly total earnings for all employees, classified by sector and state or territory and by industry at the Australia level, for males, females and persons.
-The February 2013 issue was released in a new e-magazine (HTML) format, and includes a feature article examining salary sacrifice in Australia.
+In February 2014, the ABS released Average Weekly Earnings, Australia, Nov 2013 (cat. no. 6302.0), which contains estimates of average weekly ordinary time earnings and average weekly total earnings for full-time adult employees and average weekly total earnings for all employees, classified by sector and state or territory and by industry at the Australia level, for males, females and persons.

 Job Search Experience

-In January 2013, the ABS released Job Search Experience, Australia, July 2012 (cat. no. 6220.0), presents information on the experiences of unemployed people seeking work such as, steps taken to find work, difficulties encountered in finding work, duration of current period of unemployment, whether looking for full-time or part-time work, educational attainment and number of spells of looking for work in the previous 12 months.
+In February 2014, the ABS released Job Search Experience, Australia, July 2013 (cat. no. 6222.0), which provides estimates of unemployed persons classified by difficulties in finding work, duration of current period of unemployment, active steps taken to find work, whether looking for full-time or part-time work, educational attainment, and number of spells of looking for work in the previous 12 months.